 Books can be affordable, but as you can see from the pros and cons mentioned above, you probably want to use more than one book to truly prepare.
 This can add up to hundreds of dollars.

-As more and more test prep companies focus their attention online, you might have to go online to find answers, answer explanations, and other supplementary materials.
+As more and more test prep companies focus their attention on providing online resources, you might have to go online to find answers, answer explanations, and other supplementary materials.
 This could divide your attention while still leaving it up to you to spend a long time scoring your own tests.

 Books can be very comprehensive and informative, but you'll only access all the information you need with the self-discipline to take time to study and learn from your mistakes.

 PrepScholar's method of online test prep for the new SAT attempts to address and make up for these weaknesses in a number of ways.
 One, it's an all-in-one program that incorporates the best practices from all these books, while also customizing the test prep based on what you already know and what you need to study further.